redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 OpenStack end users communicate with the Horizon dashbard over HTTP using a web browser.
 The following steps will encrypt that communication:

-*   Join the host to IDM (if you haven't already)
+*   Join the host to IdM (if you haven't already)

 <!-- -->

     [root@dashboard]# yum -y install ipa-client
     [root@dashboard]# ipa-client-install

-*   Test IDM
+*   Test IdM

 <!-- -->

     [root@dashboard]# getent group ipausers

-*   On the IDM server, create a service principal for the host, substituting the hostname of the service which runs the dashboard:
+*   On the IdM server, create a service principal for the host, substituting the hostname of the service which runs the dashboard:

 <!-- -->